jswelling/CMU-MS-DAS-Vis-S24/docs/grammar_of_graphics_body.md

 * R OOP has **three** alternative class systems!
 * Inefficient/awkward program flow control
 * Painful text manipulation
-* Not as widely popular as python; ackages for tasks outside of stats can be spotty or unavailable
+* Not as widely popular as python; packages for tasks outside of stats can be spotty or unavailable
 * Indexing begins with **1**